alttch/pime/README.md

 |rust code   | await task1 | rust code   | task1              |
 |await task2 | await task3 | rust code   | task2 task3        |

-When a Rust coroutine want to execute a Python task, it creates **pime::PyTask** object and executes **pime::call** method.
+When a Rust coroutine wants to execute a Python task, it creates **pime::PyTask** object and executes **pime::call** method.
 If the execution is successful, the result is returned as (serde-value::Value)[https://crates.io/crates/serde-value] object, otherwise as